To be considered for admission applicants must have:

-3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner and Graduate Diploma options) earned by the application due date.
+3. A minimum of 1950 clinical hours (Practicum option) or 3900 clinical hours (Nurse Practitioner and Graduate Diploma options) as a Registered Nurse earned by the application due date.

-4. For the Practicum option applicants must hold a practising licence and be in good standing from the College of Registered Nurses of Newfoundland and Labrador or must be currently registered and be in good standing as a practising nurse in another Canadian jurisdiction.
+4. For the Practicum option applicants must hold a practicing license and be in good standing from the College of Registered Nurses of Newfoundland and Labrador or must be currently registered and be in good standing as a practicing nurse in another Canadian jurisdiction.
 Applicants from other countries who do not meet the above criteria will be assessed on an individual basis.
-Students in the program are expected to maintain their practicing licence and remain in good standing with the appropriate regulatory body throughout their graduate program.
+Students in the program are expected to maintain their practicing license and remain in good standing with the appropriate regulatory body throughout their graduate program.

 6. If the medium of instruction of your previous degree was not exclusively English, then scores from one of the English Language Proficiency tests as outlined in the university calendar will be required.